slab/quill/docs/guides/designing-the-delta-format.md

 - Uses six character hex values to represent colors and not RGB
 - There is only one way to represent a newline which is with `\n`, not `\r` or `\r\n`
-- `text: "Hello  World"` unambiguously means there are precisely two spaces between "Hello" and "World"
+- <code>text: "Hello&nbsp;&nbsp;World"</code> unambiguously means there are precisely two spaces between "Hello" and "World"

 Some of these choices may be customized by the user, but the canonical constraint in Deltas dictate that the choice must be unique.